-Thank you for vour comment regarding the clarification promotion criteria.
+Thank you for your comment regarding the clarification of promotion criteria.
 We would like to confirm that we already provide clear and specific guidelines that aid our faculty in understanding how to progress through various academic ranks.
-Our promotion policy aligns with the guidelines set by the Ministry of Education and the standards followed other by universities in Cyprus.
+Our promotion policy aligns with the guidelines set by the Ministry of Education and the standards followed by other universities in Cyprus.
 Please see below for an outline of our promotion policy, which can be found in full in Annex 7.
-Choose level of compliance: